BasisResearch/MARAProtocol/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 # Contributors
-Dat Nguyen, Moksh Jain, Yichao Liang, Archana Warrier, Michelanego Naim, Cambridge Yang, Zenna Tarvares
+Dat Nguyen, Moksh Jain, Yichao Liang, Archana Warrier, Michelangelo Naim, Cambridge Yang, Zenna Tavares